mxstbr/mxstbr.github.io/_posts/2016-11-30-styled-components-magic-explained.md

 `
 ```

-This `Button` variable is now a React component you can render anywhere in your application!
+This `Button` variable is now a React component you can render just like any other React component!

 ```html
 <Button>Hi Dad!</Button>